sanchayarun/PeopleFirstHR/README.md

 ### Prerequisites for Development & Testing

-Installation Requirements for Development & Testing
+Installations required for Development & Testing

 ```
 - Install Git Bash to push updates from your local respository to the Remote Github repository